1. Agreement Formation

 1.4 If there is any express conflict between the General Terms and Conditions, theService Schedule and the Statement of Work, the order of priority (highest first) shall be the Statement of Work, then the Service Schedule, and finally the General Terms and Conditions.

-2.1 The Agreement Term commences upon the date that Optimity receives an order in respect of a Statement of Work from Customer, and shall continue thereafter until such time as Optimity is no longer providing Customer with Service(s) and there are no outstanding Statements of Work, unless earlier terminated in accordance with this Agreement.
+2.1 The Agreement (and the Customer’s liability) commences upon the date that Optimity receives an order in respect of a signed Statement of Work from Customer, and shall continue thereafter until such time as Optimity is no longer providing Customer with Service(s) and there are no outstanding Statements of Work, unless earlier terminated in accordance with this Agreement.

-2.2 The term of each Statement of Work shall commence on the date of installation of the service and, continue for the Minimum Term specified therein, and thereafter shall automatically renew for successive periods of 12 months each unless and until terminated in accordance with this Agreement.
+2.2 The Term of each Statement of Work shall commence on the date of installation of the service and, continue for the Minimum Term specified therein, and thereafter shall automatically renew for successive periods of 12 months each unless and until terminated in accordance with this Agreement except in the case of wireless fibre network (Wibre) services.
+Any Wibre Service coming to the end of its Minimum Term or anniversary of commencement on or after 1st January 2021, shall instead be capable of termination by either party on a minimum 3 month’s notice to be given in writing.
 Statements of Work may not be cancelled or terminated prior to their scheduled expiry date except in accordance with the express provisions of this Agreement.

 2.3 The Customer may terminate a Statement of Work by giving ninety days’ Notice in writing to Optimity, such notice to become effective no earlier than the scheduled expiry of the Minimum Term of such Statement of Work or upon each such scheduled expiry date thereafter (as applicable).
 If the Customer does not elect to deliver such Notice, the term of the relevant Statement of Work will continue to automatically renew as above.